rajgoel/seminar/README.md

 node server.js <path_to_key.pem> <path_to_cert.pem>
 ```

-The key and certificate can be obatined, e.g., by following the instructions on https://certbot.eff.org/instructions.
+The key and certificate can be obtained, e.g., by following the instructions on https://certbot.eff.org/instructions.

 ## License